Battle of Nagybár: Battle

 The Central Powers front on 14 September ran just outside Puj (Pui), immediately to the northwest of the village.
 On 14 September, the Germans and Austro-Hungarians began to advance along both sides of the Sztrigy (Strei) River.
 The battle lasted two days, ending on 15 September.

 On 15 September, German and Hungarian forces advanced against Romanian positions near Nagybár (Baru).
 The Central Powers, disposing of an exceedingly strong concentration of mountain artillery and howitzers, delivered a frontal attack whose main weight was directed against the Romanian left center, around Mount Branu.
 After an entire day of very heavy fighting, the Romanians withdrew before the superior numbers of the Central Powers and their even more overwhelming superiority in artillery.
 The Romanian retreat from Nagybár was carried out with considerable skill and in perfect order.
 The Central Powers aimed to outflank the Romanians in the mountains, and reach the passes in their rear by a shortcut.
 Thus, the Central Powers force was divided in six columns, which attempted an extensive sweeping movement through the mountains.
 However, the Romanians kept their front intact, holding on strongly to the main range of the mountains as they executed a wheel to the right.
-The original Romanian front at Nagybár ran from north to south, but on 19 September the line extended from east to west, between Mount Tulisini (Tulișa) and Petrozsény.
+The original Romanian front at Nagybár ran from north to south, but on 19 September the line extended from east to west, between Mount Tulisini (Tulișa) and Petrozsény (Petroșani).
 On 20 September, the Viennese newspaper Neue Freie Presse read: "As far as one can say at present the Rumanians generally fight very well.
 Reports have reached us from the Hatszeg sector about Romanian units which, having lost half their effectives, still continued the battle.
 Similar facts have been observed in other sectors.".

 Aftermath

 On 14 September, both Germans and Austro-Hungarians advanced against the Romanians.
-However, during the two-day battle on 14-15 September, the Austro-Hungarian component of this force was defeated.
+However, during the two-day battle on 14–15 September, the Austro-Hungarian component of this force was defeated.
 An entirely German force resumed the attack on 18 September, starting the First Battle of Petrozsény.